Discover an All Inspiring City:

 Get your shopping fix at one of the many retailers.
 You’ll find the latest in fashions at boutiques like assembly88 and Re:Find in center city or Stepin4Mor and BoutiqueToGo, Susan Bella Jewelry, and Timothy Zaveri Fine Jewelry, on the west end.

 Well-known for its extensive award-winning parks system, Allentown boasts the highest acreage of any American city its size.
 Enjoy the greenery in the ArtsWalk, a vibrant new public space that connects the center city region of Allentown to the Arts Park at the Allentown Art Museum.
+Oh by the way, the art museum is free everyday.
 On any given night, you can find people relaxing in the courtyard and taking in a free performance.
 See a show at the Civic Theater or listen to the talented musicians at Miller Symphony Orchestra.
 For the history buffs, visit the Lehigh Valley Heritage Museum, the Mack Trucks Historical Museum, the America on Wheels Museum, or the Museum of Indian Culture.

 With so much going on, you’ll want to make a weekend of it!
 Book a room at the luxurious Renaissance® Allentown, connected directly to the PPL Center.
 Here, you’ll find a nod to local favorites with abstract photographs of Crayola crayons adorning the walls.
 Enjoy breakfast Billy’s Downtown Diner or a happy hour cocktail at the on-site restaurant, The Dime, or one of the many eateries downtown.